 How will arts, athletics and activities proceed?

 Arts, athletics and activities will proceed as they have been.
 Attendance guidelines for athletic events are set by the Metro Conference.

-Will external use permits be allowed in school when students attend five days per week?
+Will visitors or external use permits be allowed in schools?

-No. Limiting outside use of our facilities helps to protect students and staff as we focus on academic, social and emotional instruction.
+No. Limiting outside visitors and use of our facilities helps to protect students and staff as we focus on academic, social and emotional instruction.